 For your pet’s sake, here are some tips on how you can prepare your home for a streamlined recovery process before the procedure even takes place.

 - Invest in a spacious crate that will allow your dog to sit up and turn around.

-- It’s best to have your pup recovering in a location that is comfy, which often means in sight of you or other family members.
-For this reason, give consideration to moving the crate or, as we did, have several crates so the dog can be moved to whereever the family is hanging out.
+- It’s best to have your pup recovering in a comfy location, which often means in sight of you or other family members.
+For this reason, consider moving the crate or, as we did, have several crates so the dog can be moved to wherever the family is hanging out.